Eossu/nx-eossu/README.md

 ## UI

+Here are the collection of `User Interface` components in this library.

 ### Timeline

+Test application command: `nx s eossu-timeline`

 This is a ui component with diffrent directives to handle how the look are setup.
 This component has the possibility to be themed based on `angular material` theme.